canvas

 If image is not fully decodable, then return bad.

-If image has an intrinsic width or intrinsic height (or both) equal to zero, then return bad.
+If image has a natural width or natural height (or both) equal to zero, then return bad.

 HTMLVideoElement